PaLeroy/phd_defense/talk.md

 The chicken has to perform the correct actions to obtain the reward, which is to pick de pink paper.

+We did not explain to the chicken what is the reward.

 Everytime, its environment changes!

 The pink paper is moved to another place and the chicken needs to adapt to the changes in the state of its environment to obtain the reward.